diodechain/website/_docs/edgev2.md

 Parameters:

-*   key: binary- address of the object that should be fetched
+*   key: binary - address of the object that should be fetched

 Response